AlejandroBohal/IETI-LAB09/README.md

     * Todos that contains a description with a length greater than 30 characters

 8. Implement the queries of the previous step using *derived query methods* in your repository interface.
 Is it possible to implement all of them?

+  Is not possible to implements the 3 query because the model must be change and the users should have a collection  of todos.